anastasiya-lysikova/spam-filter/README.md

 # Spam Filter
 Building spam filter with the Naive Bayes algorithm.

-In this project i'm going to build spam filter directed at preventing mobile phone spam SMS messages, the algorithm is based on [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).
+In this project we are going to build spam filter directed at preventing mobile phone spam SMS messages, the algorithm is based on [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).

 # Overview of the Naive Bayes algorithm
 The main idea is that computer learns from classifications a humans does, and then uses that knowledge to classify new messages.
 The algorithm analyzes new messages and determines whether they are spam or not.
 More specifically, it uses that human knowledge to estimate probabilities for new messages — probabilities for spam and non-spam.